feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might enjoy singing "Ya Rayah" while running under
+#> If you were Algerian, you might enjoy singing "Ya Rayah" when running under the
-#> the rain, and if you were a flower, perhaps you'd prefer humming with the soft
+#> rain, and if you were a flower, perhaps you'd softly hum "Tellement N'Brick" as
-#> patter of raindrops as your melody.
+#> the raindrops fall.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "4118916b-2546-4f62-8df7-92c811ad8f65"
+#> [1] "df369a97-97ab-437d-988d-b174f1c0cfc3"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"